-• Article 15.10.20 permits the competent authorities to require information from right holders seeking border measures sufficient to establish a prima facie case of infringement.
+- Article 16.11.20 permits the competent authorities to require information from right holders seeking border measures sufficient to establish a prima facie case of infringement.
 The text does, however, indicate that this additional information should be what can reasonably be expected to be known to the right holder.
 Industry hopes that the inclusion of this language will prevent unreasonable information requests that render the provisions impracticable.
-Industry again welcomes the additional language, appearing in the MFTA and BFTA, making it explicit that upon acceptance of applications for border measures, enforcement measures would be effective for a

-- minimum of one year, conditioned on the relevant intellectual property still having effect for that period of time; - Article 15.10.22 requires that the competent authorities have the power to order the infringers to provide the right holder with information regarding the consignee, consignor and importer of infringing goods.
-ITAC-15 welcomes this provision (also in the Singapore, Chile, Morocco and Bahrain FTAs) and notes that TRIPS does not require that the competent authorities have this power; - Article 15.10.23 streamlines the border enforcement measures and clarifies and improves border enforcement powers found in the TRIPS Agreement.
-First, the Parties must provide for enforcement at the border without any formal complaint filing requirements.
-Second, the competent authorities must have the authority to initiate actions ex officio relating to suspect shipments being imported, exported or moving in-transit; - Article 15.10.24 outlines the treatment and disposition of pirate and counterfeit goods found by the authorities at the border.
+ITAC-15 is disappointed, however, that the additional language, appearing in the Morocco, Bahrain and Oman FTAs and making it explicit that upon acceptance of applications for border measures, enforcement measures would be effective for a minimum of one year, conditioned on the relevant intellectual property still having effect for that period of time, is, like in CAFTA-DR, absent from the PTPA text; - Article 16.11.22 requires that the competent authorities have the power to order the infringers to provide the right holder with information regarding the consignee, consignor and importer of infringing goods.
+ITAC-15 welcomes this provision (also in the Singapore, Chile, Morocco, Bahrain and Oman FTAs) and notes that TRIPS does not require that the competent authorities have this power; - Article 16.11.23 streamlines the border enforcement measures and clarifies and improves border enforcement powers found in the TRIPS Agreement.
+First, the

+Parties must provide for enforcement at the border without any formal complaint filing requirements.
+Second, the competent authorities must have the authority to initiate actions ex officio relating to suspect shipments being imported, exported or moving in-transit.
+Unfortunately, Peru was given a transition period of one year after entry into force to implement the obligations in this provision.
+We note, however, that this period is shorter than that provided in CAFTA-DR and the Chile FTA;

+• Article 16.11.24 outlines the treatment and disposition of pirate and counterfeit goods found by the authorities at the border.
 Unlike TRIPS, this agreement outlines these measures and indicates that counterfeit and pirate goods shall be destroyed except in exceptional circumstances.
-It strengthens the disposition requirements for trademark counterfeit goods, clearly indicating that the simple removal of unlawfully affixed trademarks is not sufficient to permit release into channels of commerce and that, in no event, shall authorities permit export of counterfeit or pirated goods.
-These requirements also appear in the Singapore, Chile, Morocco and Bahrain FTAs as well as CAFTA.
+It strengthens the disposition requirements for trademark counterfeit goods, and while it clearly indicates that the simple removal of unlawfully affixed trademarks is not sufficient to permit release into channels of commerce and that, in no event, shall authorities permit export of counterfeit or pirated goods, the language follows the CAFTA-DR text which permits in certain cases the donation of counterfeit trademark goods to charity.
+Such authority risks that the charitable organization will return the goods into the channels of commerce and ITAC-15 prefers the formulation in the Morocco, Bahrain and Oman FTAs, where such authority is not provided.